-- for use in navigation and timing.
-That said, NT will continue to leverage GPS, GLONASS, or BDS.
-It is likely that GPS also provides the backbone for timing for services such as SATCOM. - (c) SATCOM.
-NT is in the early stages of manufacturing their own satellites.
-Presently, NT operates one earth observation satellite that utilizes X-Band transponders to communicate images for download while in a sun-synchronous polar orbit.
-This satellite is projected to be operational for at least four to eight years, and is claimed to be used for agriculture, mapping, utilities management, and urban planning.
-NT may also be using satellites from Olvana, Donovia and other nations to advance its weapons research programs. - (2) Counter-Space Capabilities.
-Counter Space capabilities are a set of capabilities that NT may use to deny Coalition space effects: - (a) ISR.
-NT knows its ability to negate threats from the US, Coalition, and other more sophisticated opponents is extremely limited, even given their current launch/surface-to-surface capabilities.
-NT may attack sensors, links or ground stations as a tactical last resort or where enemy sensors appear poorly defended or unguarded within the JFAO.
-Any such NT attack would require extensive denial and deception techniques to close the distance from launch point to target.
-The ability to counter Coalition use of space-based ISR is wholly dependent on NT's ability to maintain space situational awareness (SSA).
-As it is unlikely that NT has the capability for or access to sophisticated SSA, the threat from NT for ISR counter-space will be minimal. - (b) PNT.
-The ability to counter Coalition use of space-based PNT will be dependent on NT's access to COTS technology or jammers acquired from Olvana, other vendor nations or third parties. - (c) SATCOM.
-The ability to counter Coalition use of space-based SATCOM is determinant on technological sophistication of NT.
-NT will likely access available COTS technologies in an attempt to block or deny access to SATCOM.
+Navigation for use in navigation and timing.
+That said, OV will continue to leverage GPS, GLONASS, or BDS.
+It is likely that GPS also provides the backbone for timing for services such as SATCOM.

+- (c) SATCOM.
+Olvana is the largest, most dominant country in the region, possessing a wide range of satellite capabilities.
+Most are suited for dual-use by the Olvanan military.
+Currently, Olvana operates seven commercial telecommunications satellites utilising Ku-band transponders in a geostationary orbit.
+All satellites are powered by solar array panels.
+These commercial satellites may be used to support military operations when necessary.
+Additionally, the Olvanan People's Army (OPA) operates four communication satellites using Ku and C band transponders.
+The satellites are in a geostationary orbit powered by solar array antenna.
+The OV government also leases bandwidth from commercial satellite companies that support government and military operations when necessary. - (2) Counter-Space Capabilities.
+Counter Space capabilities are a set of capabilities that OV may use to deny Coalition space effects: - (a) ISR.
+OV knows its ability to negate threats from the US, Coalition, and other more sophisticated opponents is extremely limited, even given their current launch/surface-to-surface capabilities.
+OV may attack sensors, links or ground stations as a tactical last resort or where enemy sensors appear poorly defended or unguarded within the JFAO.
+Any such OV attack would require extensive denial and deception techniques to close the distance from launch point to target.
+The ability to counter Coalition use of space-based ISR is wholly dependent on OV's ability to maintain space situational awareness (SSA).
+As it is unlikely that OV has the capability for or access to sophisticated SSA, the threat from OV for ISR counter-space will be minimal. - (b) PNT.
+The ability to counter Coalition use of space-based PNT will be dependent on OV's access to COTS technology or jammers acquired from Olvana, other vendor nations or third parties. - (c) SATCOM.
+The ability to counter Coalition use of space-based SATCOM is determinant on technological sophistication of OV.
+OV will likely access available COTS technologies in an attempt to block or deny access to SATCOM.
 However, in order for wide denial of access to be successful, it would require access to infrastructure and international links not currently, or likely to be at their disposal.
-Additionally, NT will be careful in that utilising broadband jamming and SATCOM denial does not antagonise South Torbia into joining the conflict. - (3) Launch Capability.
-The North Torbian Space Agency, the government organisation with primary responsibility for space operations, has a very limited capacity to conduct launches with very limited payloads.

-b.
-Coalition Forces.

-(1) General.
-Australia is a signatory to five legally binding space specific treaties (Refs A - E) which dictates how the space domain is utilised.
+Additionally, OV will be careful in that utilising broadband jamming and SATCOM denial does not antagonise South Torbia into joining the conflict. - (3) Launch Capability.
+The North Torbian Space Agency, the government organisation with primary responsibility for space operations, has a very limited capacity to conduct launches with very limited payloads. - b.
+Coalition Forces. - General.
+Australia is a signatory to five legally binding space specific treaties (Refs A E) which dictates how the space domain is utilised.
 For most nations, the civilian and commercial segments dominate space operations.
 Therefore, civilian space agencies have often taken the leadership role for space.
 Generally, these civilian space agencies will not involve themselves in active conflict zones.
 However, there may be agreements and procedures in place for them to support military operations.